 - You may not work more than the hours authorized by the Federal Work-Study Program Coordinator.

-- You will receive your paycheck around the 10th of the following month.
+- You will receive your paycheck on the 10th of the following month.
 If the 10th falls on a holiday or weekend, you will be paid the most previous business day.

 If you have questions, please contact Brittany Baker at (530) 242-7707 or firstname.lastname@example.org.